bauerji/flask-pydantic/README.md

 | query          | `query_params`           |
 | body           | `body_params`            |

-Success response status code can be modified via `on_success_status` parameter of `validate` decorator.
+- Success response status code can be modified via `on_success_status` parameter of `validate` decorator.
+- `response_many` parameter set to `False` enables serialization of multiple models (route function should therefore return iterable of models)

-If validation fails, `400` response is returned with failure explanation.
+- If validation fails, `400` response is returned with failure explanation.

+For more details see in-code docstring or example app.

 ## Usage
 ### Basic example